cancerberoSgx/short-jsdoc/Changelist.md

  * add support to multiple file loading using addFile() and jsdoc() methods.
 This is the default way of including multiple file projects.
 Unit test.
  * Added support to @filename annotation.
  * object literal type fully support {a:Array<String>}
- * added browserify and refactored in the parser in several files
+ * added browserify and refactored in the parser in several files.
+Remoed hardcoded file names from gruntfile.
+ * @module @exports
+ * @alias for classes.